In the 21st Century, modern technology poses many problems as to how to keep people (particularly children) safe when online.

 Social media platforms such as Facebook, Instagram and Twitter provide opportunities for children to access the world in real-time; including often making contact with strangers.
 In most cases, these platforms are used correctly and pose no danger to your children - however it is vitally important parents are fully aware of the potential risks and dangers to their children.

-Here is some advice from our very own Mr Duxfield as to how to keep your children safe online at home.
+Here is some advice as to how to keep your children safe online at home.

 Staying Safe Online